psychemedia/winter-tales/src/gawain_notes.md

 *For honest is he who shows penance.*

 And that is the end of the tale, and of our set for tonight.

+And they had a storyteller in that night telling *traditional Irish tales*, such as *....*.
+And you may have heard me tell those tales before, or you may yet hear me tell them again, but I'm afraid that time is such that it does not let me tell them now.